 By the latter half of the 1800s, Lappeenranta had all the makings of a successful spa and holiday destination, when it saw the construction of both a railway and a port.
 Emperor Alexander III and his retinue arrived in the city with his own imperial train, and the port became a regular stop for cruise liners.
 Thanks to the good traffic connections, the city known for its wonderful beaches and refreshing springs became a favourite of particularly the Russian aristocracy, but also the Finnish gentry.

 But well-being treatments alone were not enough to entertain the health tourists.
 In addition to treatments, they desired entertainment and a busy social life.
 The Kasino's high level of service with its interesting high society and walks in the well-tended garden area made people enjoy themselves and visit the city over and over again.
 The upright and imposing regiment of Finnish dragoons (Suomen Rakuunarykmentti) – established in the city by imperial decree as early as in the late 1800s – brought its own attraction to the city's social life.
-The dragoons' regal appearance and distinct uniforms had the young ladies swooning in the garden walkways in the shade of the lime trees and a chance encounter may even have led to a closer relationship.
+The dragoons' regal appearance and distinct uniforms had the young ladies swooning in the garden walkways in the shade of the linden trees and a chance encounter may even have led to a closer relationship.
 Although the boisterous parties of the dragoons have long since been replaced by today's atmospheric wedding, post-doctoral and family celebrations, you can still sense something of the unique atmosphere of days past in the gorgeous restaurant environment of Lappeenrannan Kasino.